MSCI Safety and Wellbeing Actions – COVID-19

 MSCI will continue to closely monitor the ongoing COVID-19 updates and provide updated guidelines as needed.

-We believe these prudent steps will help ensure a healthy and productive environment for necessary in-person meetings within MSCI offices.
+We believe these prudent steps are appropriately designed to maintain a healthy and productive environment for in-person meetings within MSCI offices.